animatedmax/spring-data-geode/src/main/markdown/index.md

 - `@EnableGemFireAsLastResource`: Discussed in [Global - JTA Transaction Management](#apis:global-transaction-management) with Apache Geode.

-- `@EnableMcast`: Enables Apache Geode’s old peer discovery mechanism that uses UDP-based multi-cast networking. (*Deprecated*.
+- `@EnableMcast`: Enables Apache Geode's old peer discovery mechanism that uses UDP-based multi-cast networking. (*Deprecated*.
 Use Apache Geode Locators instead.
-See “[Configuring an Embedded Locator](#bootstrap-annotation-config-embedded-services-locator)”.
+See "[Configuring an Embedded Locator](#bootstrap-annotation-config-embedded-services-locator)".

 - `@EnableRegionDataAccessTracing`: Useful for debugging purposes.
 This annotation enables tracing for all data access operations performed on